dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 To determine how central a location it, I will calculate the straight line distance to a center point.
-For Singapore, I've selected the point having coordinate value `CITY_CENTER = (1.2801990449115896, 103.85175675603243)`
+For Singapore, I've selected the point having coordinate value `CITY_CENTER = (1.28019, 103.85175)`.
+This point was picked by eyeballing on google map.

 ```python